ebarlas/openjdk-mail-search/README.md

 Searches are based on (1) exact-match for mail author name and email and (2) phrase-query for mail subject and body.

-This results in fast, predicatable search outcomes tailored for simple code-related queries.
+This results in fast, predictable search outcomes tailored for simple code-related queries.

 https://openjdk.barlasgarden.com